 4. All applications must be signed by your advisor and you.

 CHECK WITH YOUR ADVISOR IN JANUARY TO SEE IF THERE ARE CLASSES YOU STILL NEED TO COMPLETE YOUR DEGREE.

 *A student must be within nine (9) credit hours of completing graduation requirements in order to participate in the commencement ceremony.
 Exceptions are made for some certificate programs.
 The date on the diploma will be the semester and year that all requirements are met.

-*A regalia fee must be paid in the Saints Bookstore.
+*A regalia fee must be paid in the Saints Bookstore between March 1, 2021 and March 31, 2021.
 Regalia includes cap/gown/tassel and hood (hood for Associate Degree candidates only).
 Honor graduates will be assessed a fee for the gold honor cord.
-Fees are to be paid at the Saints Bookstore between February 11, 2019, and February 22, 2019, when orders and measurements are taken for the cap and gown.
-Some gowns may be in stock and available for pick up at that time.
-Any regailia which has to be ordered may be picked up on April 29, 2019.
+Most gowns will be in stock and available for pick up in March.
+Any regalia which has to be ordered may be picked up on April 29, 2021.

 *Only official SCCC commencement reglaia may be worn during the commencement ceremony.

 *Remember - In recognition of the tradition and dignity of the commencement ceremony, we do not allow the decorating of your relglaia in any way (don't decorate your cap!).

 Students who are unable to participate in the Commencement ceremony must submit a letter to the Registrar's office, explaining the circumstances prohibiting attendance.

 Note the following general information about graduation requirements from Seward County Community College with an Associate in Arts Degree, an Associate in Science Degree, an Associate in General Studies, or an Associate in Applied Science Degree:

 · a minimum of 60 credit hours completed (developmental courses will not count toward fulfilling degree requirements)